Monday - Friday

 Odessa Cox passed away on October 27, 2001, but even in her later years, she campaigned for the passage of a bond initiative so the campus could be completed.

-On April 2, 2015, the college celebrated the new School of Career and Technical Education building as well as the renovated, modernized and upgraded Cox Building, which includes the refurbished Little Theater and Library.
+In recent years, thanks to the passage of voter-approved bond measures, our campus has experienced quite a transformation with beautiful foliage, easy walkways as well as renovated and new buildings.
+On April 2, 2015, the college celebrated the new School of Career and Technical Education building as well as the renovated, modernized, and upgraded Cox Building, which includes the refurbished Little Theater and Library.
+In August 2019, the School of Science opened.
+This $16 million, environmentally friendly, 27,000-square-foot, two-story building was funded by 2008’s $3.5 billion Measure J for the modernization, renovation, and new construction of LACCD facilities.

 LASC celebrated its 50th year on Saturday, September 30, 2017, at the Millennium Biltmore in Downtown Los Angeles at a sold-out anniversary gala attended by hundreds of the college’s supporters, including Congresswoman Maxine Waters and Los Angeles County Supervisor Mark Ridley-Thomas.